AriGlenn/UserManagement/README.md

 ## Challenge
 For this challenge, you need to create a user management system.
-That is, a program that allows a user to register an account, login with a username and password, and logout.
+That is, a program that allows users to register an account, login with a username and password, and logout.
+Your application needs to be able to register multiple users.

 ## Extra Challenges
 The following suggestions are extra challenges to make your program